rebrowser/rebrowser-bot-detector/README.md

 # 🕵️ Modern tests to detect automated browser behavior

+The goal of this repo is to have actual relevant tests that you could use with your automation software to adequately estimate your chances for success in the modern world of web.

 There are many pages by different people containing various tests to detect bots.
-Some of these pages are 4-5 years old and target techniques that are not relevant anymore.
+Some of these pages are 5+ years old and target techniques that are not relevant anymore.
 Some people think that using `puppeteer-extra-plugin-stealth` with all the options on is enough, but unfortunately, many of them are not really relevant to the current state of automation and could even hurt your fingerprints and success rate.

-The goal of this repo is to have actual relevant tests that you could use with your automation software to adequately estimate your chances for success in the modern world of web.

 This repo contains tests to detect some really basic stuff which is quite easy to implement on any website.
 It's guaranteed that all these tests are used by major anti-bot companies in their products.
 Moreover, each of them has their own proprietary algorithms and ideas on how to test your browser for automation.
 But 90% of the time when you're getting blocked or see any CAPTCHA, it's just because of these tests below.

 If you do any kind of browser automation, you might want to make sure that your setup pass these tests.
 If it doesn't, then you might not achieve any high success rates for your automation.

-The recommendation is to take care of all of these tests before you try to find high-quality proxies, adjust your automated behavior, and do any other optimizations with your pipeline. ⚠️ **These tests are crucial** to be passed.
+⚠️ The recommendation is to take care of all of these tests before you try to find high-quality proxies, adjust your automated behavior, and do any other optimizations with your pipeline. **These tests are crucial** to be passed.

+You can try all the tests on this page: [https://rebrowser.github.io/rebrowser-bot-detector/](https://rebrowser.github.io/rebrowser-bot-detector/)

-These tests mainly focus on Chromium automated by Puppeteer and Playwright but could also be useful for testing other automation tools.
+*These tests mainly focus on Chromium automated by Puppeteer and Playwright but could also be useful for testing other automation tools.*

 ## How to pass all the tests?
 Just follow the tips on the page.
-It's quite straightforward.

-Some require extra settings, some will require patching your Puppeteer or Playwright with [`rebrowser-patches`](https://github.com/rebrowser/rebrowser-patches).
+Some require extra settings, some require patching your Puppeteer or Playwright with [`rebrowser-patches`](https://github.com/rebrowser/rebrowser-patches).

 ## What are the tests?
 Our goal is to keep this list in an actual state.
 If you would like to suggest any new tests or any adjustments, please open a new issue.
 Any feedback will be appreciated.